 The Museum’s extensive exhibition programme includes a three-month rotation of the permanent collection enabling visitors to view up to 3,000 pieces of the collection at any one time.
 This is accompanied by a series of curated exhibitions featuring both historic and modern artefacts and artworks such as the Four Great Masters of the Ming Dynasty exhibition and the Famous works of Modern Chinese Painting and Calligraphy exhibition.

-In recent years the Museum’s digital presence and use of new technologies has developed, resulting in the creation of several new exhibitions and spaces within the Museum dedicated to new media including a permanent Multimedia Gallery of Painting and Calligraphy.
+In recent years the Museum’s digital presence and use of new technologies has developed, resulting in the creation of several new exhibitions and spaces dedicated to new media including a permanent Multimedia Gallery of Painting and Calligraphy.
 The National Palace Museum introduced the continuous Painting Animation exhibition in 2011, creating an environment of virtual paintings through six full-size projected animations of famous artworks including Along the River During the Qingming Festival.

 Since 1988 the National Palace Museum has also been working on a complete digitisation of their collection.
 This not only serves to preserve, manage and archive the artefacts and artworks, but has been an inspiration to a number of new-media artists who have used new technologies to animate and reinterpret selected objects, forming interactive animations and story-telling devices throughout the museum.
 The digital collection of over 690,000 items, also known as the New Waves of NMP Travelling Exhibition also enables other international institutions to exhibit works that otherwise never leave the museum’s walls.